drywall/customSalsa/README.md

 ##### donation.isValidLuhn #####

-Private method that runs user-inputted credit card number through the Luhn checksum.
+Private method that runs user-inputted credit card number through the [Luhn checksum](https://www.wikiwand.com/en/Luhn_algorithm).
 Doesn't guarantee a number is valid, but helps suss out blatantly invalid ones.

 ##### donation.isValidABA #####

 Like the above, but for bank routing numbers.
+Per [Brainjar.com](http://www.brainjar.com/js/validation/).

-#### donation.isValidCC #####
+##### donation.isValidCC ######

 Performs a Luhn check on the credit card number as well as checking the length/format of the CVV to make sure it corresponds to the card type.